-Avoid buying into empty fitness marketing
+Avoid buying into empty fitness marketing:

 Marketing is designed to strike a connection with the consumer and use verbiage and images to romanticize a product or method for us where we feel like we have found the ONE solution we have been looking for.

 What was it?
-It could have been that the model resembled your ideal body type or the model looks so happy which you desire to feel inside.
-What really is happening is that we have just fallen “in love” with the marketing.
-We find some connection and that speaks to us and bam we are intrigued and often excited about what the product or exercise method promises us!
+It could have been that the model resembled your ideal body type or the model looked so happy which you desire to feel inside.
+What really is happening is that we have just fallen “in love” with marketing.
+We find some connection that speaks to us and bam we are intrigued and often excited about what the product or exercise method promises us!
 It’s the “in love” part that speaks to so many of our own deep desires or underlying insecurities we so wish to change but don’t know how to.
 But that’s ok!
 This is where we desperately get to become more aware and mindful of what we are after.
 The more you are aware of the connection between the marketing and you- the more you will become a mindful consumer!

 Become aware of what it is in the marketing that draws you to it.
-Then once you identify that, you can pinpoint what about the marketing speaks to your goal (lose weight, be happier, move well), more specifically and plan accordingly.
+Then once you identify that, you can pinpoint what about the marketing speaks to your goal (lose weight, be happier, move well), more specifically, and plan accordingly.
 You can become more skeptical due to the awareness of marketing once you encounter more misleading tactics through advertising.
 That’s good!
 Anything you put in your body or put your body through it’s ok to be skeptical!
 You only have one body, so what you put in it and how you move it matters!

 You can dig into almost anything online these days.
 Published Studies are all over the internet as well as anecdotal accounts.
 Remember to consult your healthcare provider to ensure any health supplement is approved before taking it.
 Read all the ingredients and research those that you don’t know.
 If you’re looking for a conditioning program that is a good fit for your goal, remember no results will happen without consistency.
 So no matter what you choose, make sure it’s something that is realistic and in line with your fitness goals.